Matthew Shaw (English footballer)

 Matthew Alan Shaw (born 7 May 1984) is an English former footballer.
 During his career, he has played in the English Football League for Wrexham and Blackpool.

 Career

 Originally a Sheffield Wednesday youngster, he was released by the club in 2004 before he would join League One Wrexham on non-contract terms.
-He would make one appearance for the Welsh club, coming on as a 90th minute substitute in a 2-1 win against Colchester United.
+He would make one appearance for the Welsh club, coming on as a 90th minute substitute in a 2–1 win against Colchester United.

 After leaving Wrexham, Shaw would join home-town club Blackpool originally on non-contract terms, however, after one appearance in the FA Cup, he would sign a long-term deal with the club.

 Shaw would leave Blackpool in 2006, joining Morecambe where he would stay for half a season during the season Morecambe won the Conference National play-offs.

-He then played for Morcambe's conference rivals Northwich Victoria, who he played for in the second half of the 2006–07 season.
+His last club was Morcambe's conference rivals Northwich Victoria, who he played for in the second half of the 2006–07 season.

-Then he played for Kirkham and Wesham before getting injured and being forced to retire.